markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/doc/createDockerContainer.md

 set DOCKER_HOST=ssh://user@docker_host
 ```

 Verify that your docker environment is configured correctly.
-If it's configured correctly you will see something similar to this
+If it's configured correctly you will see something similar to this.

+Note if you running on linu  against against a local docker instance, and not running as privilidged user you will probably needs to prefix the docker commands shown below with "sudo".

 ```
 docker info